P-J-Chen/CO2019S-FP1/README.md

 indexes[i] = -1 for all the duplicate strings, original values otherwise

+You can generate sample small test files using the generate.py script as below:

+   python generate.py

 Follow the slides for more clarity and skype me for any concern.